-Thousands daily drive by the historic house that has an unclear future.
+Thousands daily drive by the historic house that still has an unclear future.

-It’s the former manager's house on what was the large Burns Ranch, at the northeast corner of Ladner Trunk Road and 72 Street.
-It was formerly Heath Road.
+It’s the former manager's house on what was the large Burns Ranch, at the northeast corner of Ladner Trunk Road and 72 Street, formerly Heath Road.

 The house was part of the 6,000-acre Dominic Burns farm holdings, built in 1908 by James Leonard of Delta.